mhberro/mywebsite/themes/Academia-hugo/exampleSite/content/post/getting-started/index.md

   image: theme-strawberry.png
 ---

-**Create a free website with academia using Markdown, Jupyter, or RStudio.
+** website with academia using Markdown, Jupyter, or RStudio.
 Choose a beautiful color theme and build anything with the Page Builder - over 40 _widgets_, _themes_, and _language packs_ included!**

 [Check out the latest **demo**](https://academia-demo.netlify.com/) of what you'll get in less than 10 minutes, or [view the **showcase**](https://sourcethemes.com/academic/#expo) of personal, project, and business sites.